bbarnts/bbarnts.github.io/_posts/2014-11-25-Im-not-a-blogger.md

 The obvious truth is I am not a blogger, I’m just a guy who like playing with new tools.
 I recently read something about Jekyll and wanted to give it a try.
 The page you’re looking at is the result of my first attempt.
-It turns out I think Jekyll is pretty cool and I think it could easily become a go to tool for creating simple site like this.
+It turns out I think Jekyll is pretty cool and I think it could easily become one of my _go to_ tools for creating simple sites like this one.

 So what’s so great about Jekyll?
 Plain text.
 --------------------------------------------
 I love plain text.
 Just ask my coworkers.
 I write everything in Vim and fill our project wikis with ASCII flowcharts.
-Even better than plain old plain text is plain text with [Markdown](http://daringfireball.net/projects/markdown/syntax).
+Even better than regular plain text is plain text with [Markdown](http://daringfireball.net/projects/markdown/syntax).
 Markdown is a standardized way (although there is no official standard) of adding structural elements like heading levels, emphasis, and tables to your plain text document.